oeway/bioimage-model-zoo/README.md

 ## License

 The source code of BioImage.IO platform is released under MIT license.
-The content hosted in BioImage.IO, including models, datasets and applications are owned by the original authors and made available according to the corresponding license.
+The content hosted in BioImage.IO, including models, datasets and applications are owned by the original authors and made available according to the corresponding license specified by the authors.

 ## Citation
 If you find BioImage.IO helpful for your research please consider cite BioImage.IO: [TODO]